Here are some important times to take note of:

 Thursday night (from an existing flame) after 8:15 pm

-The first Seder may only begin after 8:13 pm.
-The second Seder may only begin after 8:30 pm.
-The Shmurah Matzah and Four Glasses of Wine can only be consumed after these times.
+The first Seder may only begin after 7:59 pm.
+The second Seder may only begin after 8:15 pm.
+At the very least, the Shmurah Matzah and Four Glasses of Wine can only be consumed after these times.

 Pesach is known as the "Season of our Freedom," but it alludes to more than just the Jews' freedom from enslavement in Egypt thousands of years ago: it invokes the true freedom of each and every Jew even at this very moment.
 Although, thank G-d, we are not physically enslaved, today a person may be enslaved to his own physical desires and passions.
 By ridding ourselves of chometz (representing haughtiness and self-absorption), we commit ourselves to be humble like matzah.
 Only then are we able to free ourselves from our present limitations, and enjoy a newfound freedom this coming year.

 In order to attain this level of freedom year-round, we have provided several options to help you with your Passover preparations!

 Shmurah Matzah: We have Shmurah Matzah for your Seder.
 Please click here to order.

 Sell your Chametz: Before Passover, it is a mitzvah to clean our homes, ridding chametz (leaven) from our house.
 Click here for more information.
 But what about those items you want to keep for after Passover?
 If You Can't Destroy it, Sell It!
 Click here to sell your chametz online.